Ottoman invasion of Mani (1807)

 The 1807 Ottoman Invasion of Mani was one of a series of invasions by the Ottomans to subdue the Maniots.
 Mani was the only region of Greece that the Ottomans had not occupied due to the rough terrain and the rebellious spirit of the Maniots.
 The Maniots caused damage to the Ottomans by allying with the Venetians whenever there was a war between Venice and the Ottomans; they also were pirates.

-When Antony Grigorakis gained the beydom of Mani, his renowned cousin Zanetos Grigorakis was raiding Ottoman territories in Laconia after having fled from Cranae in 1803.
-Antony's reluctance to deal with his cousin caused the Ottomans to invaded Mani and besiege Antony in his island fort of Cranae.
+When Antonobey Grigorakis was named Bey of Mani, his renowned cousin Zanetos Grigorakis was raiding Ottoman territories in Laconia after having fled from Marathonisi in 1803.
+Antony's reluctance to deal with his cousin caused the Ottomans to invaded Mani and besiege Antonobey in his tower house in Marathonisi.
 The invasion force was larger than the previous one and it caused much damage to the surrounding land.

 Prelude

 The Ottomans had tried to take over Mani in 1770.
 In this attempt the Ottomans laid siege to the Grigorakis tower in Skoutari which was garrisoned by fifteen men and was eventually destroyed after three days.
 The Ottoman army then advanced to the plain of 'Vromopigada' where they were caught by surprise by the Maniots who they outnumbered and were routed.
-But the Maniot leader Éxarchos who was Zanetos's nephew and Antony's father was lured to Tripoli and hung.
+But the Maniot leader Exarchos who was Zanetos's nephew and Antony's father was lured to Tripoli and hung.
 His mother then caused the men of Skoutari under Zanetos to sack the Ottoman castle of Passavas by trickery.

 Zanetos, who became bey of Mani in 1784, was caught conspiring with the French under Napoleon against the Ottomans in 1798 and was deposed and outlawed by the Ottomans.
-But when he received a shipment of French weapons in 1803, the Capitán-Pasha invaded Mani and laid siege to Zanetos in Cranae.
+But when he received a shipment of French weapons in 1803, the Kapudan Pasha invaded Mani and laid siege to Zanetos in Marathonisi.
 After a while, Zanetos slipped away from the siege during the night and retreated to inland Mani.

 The Invasion

 Antony's reluctance to deal with his cousin was either because he was unwilling or that he was incapable of achieving the task.
-His reluctance to deal with his cousin greatly angered the Capitán-Pasha because he was causing much damage to Ottoman lands in Laconia and Messenia.
-To teach Antony a lesson the Capitán-Pasha descended upon Gytheio with a larger force of Muslim Albanians than in 1803 and ravaged the surrounding country.
-He then started besieging Antony in his fort on Cranae.
-Like the last time he blockaded Cranae from the sea with his fleet and bombarded the fort with his artillery.
-But Antony and his Maniots continued to fight bravely and they managed to hold off the Ottomans long enough for them to abandon the siege.
+His reluctance to deal with his cousin greatly angered the Kapudan Pasha because he was causing much damage to Ottoman lands in Laconia and Messenia.
+To teach Antony a lesson the Kapudan Pasha descended upon Gytheio with a larger force of Ottoman Albanians than in 1803 and ravaged the surrounding country.
+He then started besieging Antonobey in his fort on Marathonisi.
+Like the last time he blockaded Marathonisi from the sea with his fleet and bombarded the fort with his artillery.
+But Antonobey and his Maniots continued to fight bravely and they managed to hold off the Ottomans long enough for them to abandon the siege.